 If section 5.1 doesn’t apply to you, have a look at section 5.2 and see whether that applies instead.

 You have to prove one thing to get a divorce or end a civil partnership.
 This is that your marriage or civil partnership has broken down 'irretrievably' - so badly that you think it can't be saved.
 You do this by explaining why it has broken down using one of reasons the law allows you to choose from.
 The law calls these reasons 'facts'.

 If you are married you have to choose one reason (fact) from five possible ones.
 If you are in a same sex marriage or a civil partnership you have to choose one from four out of the same five.
 Not all facts need the other person’s agreement.

-Part 5 of the petition asks you to show which fact you are choosing by ticking the relevant box.
-You then give more detail explaining the reason in Part 6 in the box under the heading: ‘Statement of case’.
-The detail you give in Part 6 must match the fact you choose in Part 5.
-So, for example, if you tick fact 4 (two years separation) but then accuse your ex of adultery (fact 1) in your statement of case, the court office will have to return your petition to you - which causes delay.
+Section 6 of the application asks you to show which fact you are choosing by ticking the relevant box.
+You then give more detail in Section 7.
+The information you give in Section 7 must match the fact you choose in Section 6.
+So, for example, if you tick fact 4 (two years separation) but then accuse your ex of adultery (fact 1) in Section 7, the court office will have to return your application to you - which causes delay.

-Here we set out each of the five facts and give you an example of what a statement of case might look like for each fact.
+Here we set out each of the five facts and give you an example of what the supporting information might look like for each fact.